 Clarissa K. Ko is the founder and Artistic Director of Five Feet Dance, a dance company in San Francisco.
 Most recently presenting works at SAFEhouse Arts, Little Boxes Theatre, and LEVYsalon.
 She is an arts educator and choreographer.
 Ko is a MSEd Learning Design and Technology candidate at Purdue University and received her BA in Performing Arts and Social Justice (Dance) from the University of San Francisco.
 She is on faculty with ODC’s Youth and Teen Program, Performing Arts Workshop, and HeartBeat Dance Academy.
 Her choreographic and teaching endeavors are inspired by community-based practices that encourage individuality and agency. fivefeetdance.com

 Marysa Robinson is a graduate of University of San Francisco with a BA in Performing Arts & Social Justice and a certificate in Theatrical Tech & Design.
-She has worked as a director, performer, musician, sound technician, and casting assistant.
-She is currently living in New York City completing Syracuse University Tepper Semester's Casting Apprenticeship Program, working at Tara Rubin Casting.
+She has worked as a director, performer, musician, and sound technician.
+This fall she completed Syracuse University Tepper Semester’s Casting Apprenticeship Program, working at Tara Rubin Casting.
+She is currently lives in New York City and works as a casting assistant for Jessica Daniels Casting.
 She is an advocate for increased diversity and representation, art that pushes boundaries, honest storytelling, and raw portrayal.
 Her work is a tribute to her grandmother, Jane Kowata, always.

 About This Project